alexis-menendez/alexis-menendez/README.md

 > *“Form follows function — that has been misunderstood.
 Form and function should be one, joined in a spiritual union.”*
 > *― Frank Lloyd Wright*

 Good design isn’t just about performance, it’s about presence.
 Technology should be compassionate, accessible, and human.
 The best tools don’t just work; they feel right.
 They invite reflection, not just interaction.
-In that sense, form isn’t secondary to function, it’s how function makes itself known.
+Form isn’t simply decoration, it’s how function makes itself known.

 #### Contemplative Construction
 > *“...but more often he would be alone, feeling through a certain quick instinct, which was almost a divination, that the secrets of art are best learned in secret, and that Beauty, like Wisdom, loves the lonely worshiper.”*
 >  *― Oscar Wilde, The Happy Prince and Other Tales*

-The most meaningful ideas often begin in silence.
-Away from noise, distraction, and deadlines, clarity emerges.
-I believe in starting with stillness and intention—contemplation before construction.
+There’s a kind of understanding that only solitude makes possible.
+Not because quiet is slow, but because it’s clear.
+I believe in carving out space for reflection, not to escape the work, but to connect more deeply with it.
+Some insights arrive best in stillness, unshaped by noise, untangled from performance.
+But I don’t stay in the quiet forever.
+Solitude is where the idea starts, collaboration is where it comes to life.

 #### Collective Craft
 > *“No one is born fully-formed: it is through self-experience in the world that we become what we are.”*
 >  *― Paulo Freire*

-Programming is often imagined as a solitary pursuit—one person, one screen, one problem.
-But real software isn’t built alone.
+Programming is often imagined as a solitary pursuit, but great isn't built alone.
 It’s shaped in dialogue, strengthened by collaboration, and brought to life through the contributions of many minds.
 I don’t build in a vacuum.
-The best work happens through feedback, friction, and shared momentum.
-Every bug fixed by someone else, every idea reshaped by collaboration, is part of that process.
-I value code review not as critique, but as a tool that enables me to build things better and bigger than I ever could have on my own.
+Code reviews aren’t critique, they’re how we scale insight and enable us to build things better and bigger than we ever could have on our own.

 #### People Before Product
 > *“What is the most important thing in the world?
 It is people, it is people, it is people.”*
 >  *― Māori proverb*

 In the end, what matters is who it’s for.
-My work is guided by a simple principle: build things that serve people.
-Not markets.
-Not metrics.
-People.
-That belief shapes the tools I design, the teams I join, and the systems I help create.
+My guiding principle is simple: build for people.
+Not trends.
+Not growth charts.
+If it doesn’t serve someone, it’s not worth building.

 ---